AaltoSciComp/scicomp-docs/training/scip/data-analysis.rst

 `here <https://github.com/AaltoSciComp/data-analysis-workflows-course/blob/master/special-assignment/special_assignment.ipynb>`_.
 To download it, right-click click
 `this link <https://raw.githubusercontent.com/AaltoSciComp/data-analysis-workflows-course/master/special-assignment/special_assignment.ipynb>`_ and save the link as a file to the course folder.
+The deadline is 4.december.
+Please send results to the course email address listed above (scip -at- aalto.fi) and make sure the answers are clearly findable.

 News and notes
 --------------